henningkoehlernz/massey-marking/README.md

 ## Example

-In the example below I was using one Stream export file for two separate assessments, for both internal and extramural cohorts.
-For the first assessment the desired results were located in column G (the default), for the second in column H.
+In the example below I was using one Stream export file for two separate assessments, for both internal and extramural cohorts, with marks located in columns G and H.
 These are copied over into 4 different SMS import files, one per assessment and cohort.

 <img src="./mark_merged.png"/>